G43G/FT-S/README.md

 # FT-S
-App from the final thesis in ICT
+App from the ICT final thesis

 TO DO: